-After the closing of this offering, we intend to pay each of our non-employee directors who serves on a board committee an annual retainer of \$32,500, with additional annual payment for service on board committees as follows: \$8,000 (or \$20,000 for the chairperson) per membership of the audit committee, \$5,000 (or \$10,000 for the chairperson) per membership of the compensation committee and \$4,500 (or \$7,500 for the chairperson) per membership of the compensation committee and \$4,500 (or \$7,500 for the chairperson) per membership of the nominating and governance committee, or a general committee membership fee of \$5,000 (or \$10,000 for the chairperson) for other board committees.
-In addition, upon election and on the first anniversary of their appointment or election (provided the director is still in office), non-employee directors, who serve on a board committee, shall be granted with equity awards under our incentive plan at a value of \$170,000 which shall vest on a quarterly basis over a period of two years (the "Initial Grant") and on the second anniversary of their appointment or election (provided the director is still in office) with equity awards at a value of \$150,000 which shall vest on a quarterly basis over a period of one year (the "Annual Grant").
+After the closing of this offering, we intend to pay each of our non-employee directors who serves on a board committee an annual retainer of \$32,500, with additional annual payment for service on board committees as follows: \$8,000 (or \$20,000 for the chairperson) per membership of the audit committee, \$5,000 (or \$10,000 for the chairperson) per membership of the compensation committee and \$4,500 (or \$7,500 for the chairperson) per membership of the nominating and governance committee, or a general committee membership fee of \$5,000 (or \$10,000 for the chairperson) for other board committees.
+In addition, on the first and second anniversary of their appointment or election (provided the director is still in office), non-employee directors, who serve on a board committee, shall be granted with equity awards under our incentive plan at a value of \$170,000 which shall vest on a quarterly basis over a period of two years (the "Initial Grant"), and on the third anniversary of their appointment or election (provided the director is still in office) with equity awards at a value of \$150,000 which shall vest on a quarterly basis over a period of one year (the "Annual Grant").
 Thereafter, upon re-election, a non-employee director, who serves on a board committee, shall be granted with the Initial Grant and the Annual Grant as detailed above.
-The awards shall be accelerated in certain change of control events
+The awards shall be accelerated in certain change of control events.